Sea Level Rising Faster Than Predicted, Worse Still to Come: NASA

 A panel of NASA scientists has come out with very bad news for humankind.
 Rising sea levels are expected to get worse than scientists had predicted earlier.
 The speed of rise in water levels in oceans isn’t the same as it was 50 years ago.
 They are melting at a much faster rate now, and likely to speed up in the future.

 Since 1992 sea levels worldwide rose at an average of nearly 3 inches (8 cm) due to warming waters and melting ice.
 In 2013, a United Nations panel had predicted a rise between 1 to 3 feet towards the end of the century.
-But now it appears to be heading towards worst case scenario.
+But now it appears to be heading towards the worst-case scenario.

 Also, the pattern of rising levels isn’t uniform throughout the world.
-At some areas sea levels are rising more than 9 inches (25 cm), while other areas reported a fall in water level.
+In some areas, sea levels are rising more than 9 inches (25 cm), while other areas reported a fall in water level.
 For instance, U.S. West Coast has reported a drop in sea level if satellite data of 23 years to be considered.
 Scientists sight ocean currents and natural cycles to be temporarily offsetting the sea level rise in the Pacific and the U.S. West Coast.
-However, in next 20 years, these regions can witness significant rise.
+However, in the next 20 years, these regions can witness a significant rise.

-According to Scientists, expansion of warmer ocean water caused nearly one-third of seal level rise, on-third due ot ice loss from Greenland and Antarctic ice sheets, and rest of it came from melting mountain glaciers.
+According to Scientists, the expansion of warmer ocean water caused nearly one-third of sea-level rise, one-third due to ice loss from Greenland and Antarctic ice sheets, and the rest of it came from melting mountain glaciers.

 Other than human and animal habitats, water treatment plants or other projects proposed at coasts around the world might suffer due to rising water level in the future.